 He is ignorant of the laws that govern the growing of corn.
 He does not understand the time frame involved, or the level of consistent care required to grow a crop of corn.
 We would also agree that this ridiculous example probably does not occur, no farmer is that dumb!
 But, when it comes to guitar players, I can tell you, it happens all the time!

 I am going to show you that there really is no such thing as “having patience.”
 Patience is something that is there when other things are there.
 Patience is there when knowledge and understanding are there.
 If knowledge and understanding is not there, if ignorance is there, as in the case of the farmer above, then patience will not be there either.

 I say this because I am sick and tired of hearing guitar students say “I get frustrated when I practice.
 I have no patience.”
-No, it is not patience they lack, it is knowledge and understanding.
+No, it is not patience they lack, it is knowledge and understanding. of how to practice guitar.
 The farmer who wants to grow a crop of corn needs to understand the cause and effect relationship of all the elements involved in doing that.
 He needs to understand about preparing the soil, watering the seeds, and how, over time, these seeds will germinate and grow into corn.

 He needs to understand that his job is merely to cooperate intelligently with a set of natural forces that have their own power, work their own magic, and do it on their own timetable for the most part.
 Of course, there are things he can do to optimize the conditions in which these forces are working so that they are more powerful and produce better and perhaps even somewhat faster results.
 This is all part of being a good farmer.

 It is the same for guitar players.
 When we sit down to practice, we are working with, or against, a set of natural forces.
 They are as natural as the ones that grow corn.
 If we understand these forces, if we know how to work with them, we will always see our skills growing day by day, as a result of the efforts we make.